-I am a new weaver, and new loom owner to an old loom.
+I am a new weaver and new loom owner to an old loom.
 My first projects were towels on a Louet WT 80 (borrowed).
 I now own a 1953 Fanny Leclerc.
 It has cleaned up beautifully, I have replaced the treadle cords.
 I understand you have a Fanny in your studio, I am hoping my question will make sense.
 I want to tie up the treadles in a twill pattern.
-I think I should just use the 4 treadles in the centre, staring from the right, I would do 1-2 but to raise those shafts I actually need to tie up to 3-4, opposite to what I want.
+I think I should just use the 4 treadles in the centre, starting from the right, I would do 1-2 but to raise those shafts I actually need to tie up to 3-4, opposite to what I want.
 I feel very dense about this and frustrated.
 The direct tie-up on the WT 80, 1-1, 2-2 etc, was very straight forward.
 Now it seems I have to do everything opposite.
-Will you point me in the right direction please!
+Will you point me in the right direction, please!

 You have figured it out.
 Most patterns are now written for rising shed looms.
 All you have to do is tie-up the empty boxes in the tie-up box. ie. 12 will be 34 23 will be 14 34 will be 12 14 will be 23 Hope this helps.